iBuseWinner/jeff/README.md

 1. Send JSON including any of the above fields (`send` or others, `memory_cells` and `store_in_memory`) if needed, and include three more fields: `"sready": true, "saddr": "extension server socket address", "sport": "extension server socket port (as a number)", "sname": "Some Scenario Name To Be Shown In Jeff"`.
 *For example,* if your extension is using localhost server with port 15239, add these fields: `"sready": true, "saddr": "", "sport": 15239, "sname": "My Scenario"`.
 Immediately after that, a message with the token `stoken` will be sent to your server.
 This token must be sent in the second and third steps of the scenario.
+If another scenario is running, you will get `{"squeued": true}` message.
+Then you should wait for the message with `stoken` property at your server socket.
 2. Form a message including your next message and the values `{"stoken": "token", "scontinue": true}` to continue the scenario.
 3. Form a message including your last scenario message and the values `{"stoken": "token", "sfinish": true}` to end the scenario.
 You will receive a `{"sfinish": true}` message in response. *If you received such a message before the end of the work,* it means that the scenario was completed by the user himself, and you need to correctly handle this case.